Reviewed by Lily Gazaryan – Licensed Aesthetician | 15+ Years Experience | Clinical Oversight by Dr. Aloysius Fobi, MD | Last Updated: March 2026

 Marionette lines typically become noticeable around age 40, though some people may see early signs in their 30s.
 Factors like genetics, sun exposure, and smoking can cause marionette lines to appear earlier or become more pronounced.

-How often do I need to repeat the marionette line filler?
+How often do I need to repeat marionette line filler?

 Most patients return for maintenance treatments every 9 to 12 months to maintain their results.
 Some patients prefer to schedule touch-ups before the filler fully dissolves to maintain consistent results.